Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Thus, combining both parts of the Keating-Snaith law finds that the Lindelöf Hypothesis is predicted by random matrix theory.

 Cases 1 and 2 are actually the same: the arithmetic factor in the first case happens to be~\(1\).
-Those arithmetic factors are well-understood: those factors arose long before RMT entered the picture.
+Those arithmetic factors are well-understood, having arisen long before RMT entered the picture.
 In any specific case one can identify the arithmetic factor.

-Note that this discussion is mostly moot, because tools like \terminology{the recipe}~\hyperlink{x:biblio:CFKRS}{[{\xreffont 19}]} and \terminology{the ratios conjecture}~\hyperlink{x:biblio:CFZ}{[{\xreffont 20}]} directly produce expressions which include any arithmetic factors and furthermore include all lower-order main terms.
-However, RMT remains useful for the purpose of this paper because it enables us to generate examples for building intuition about \(Z(t)\) for large~\(t\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 7 Waves in a unitary polynomial} \typeout{************************************************} \begin{sectionptx}{Waves in a unitary polynomial}{}{Waves in a unitary polynomial}{}{}{x:section:rmtwaves} \begin{introduction}{} As defined in \hyperref[x:mrow:RMTZ]{({\xreffont\ref{x:mrow:RMTZ}})}, the rotated characteristic polynomial \(\mathcal{Z}_A(\theta)\) for Haar-random \(A \in U(N)\) is a model for \(Z(t)\) for \(t\) of size \(e^N\).
+Note that this discussion is mostly moot, because tools like \terminology{the recipe}~\hyperlink{CFKRS}{[{\xreffont 31}]} and \terminology{the ratios conjecture}~\hyperlink{CFZ}{[{\xreffont 32}]} directly produce expressions which include any arithmetic factors and furthermore include all main terms.
+In particular, Case~1 and Case~2 above are handled by the ratios conjecture and the recipe, respectively.
+However, RMT remains useful for the purpose of this paper because it enables us to generate examples for building intuition about \(Z(t)\) for large~\(t\). \end{paragraphs} \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 8 Waves in a unitary polynomial} \typeout{************************************************} \begin{sectionptx}{Section}{Waves in a unitary polynomial}{}{Waves in a unitary polynomial}{}{}{rmtwaves} \begin{introduction}{} As defined in \hyperref[RMTZ]{({\xreffont\ref{RMTZ}})}, the rotated characteristic polynomial \(\mathcal{Z}_A(\theta)\) for Haar-random \(A \in U(N)\) is a model for \(Z(t)\) for \(t\) of size \(e^N\).
 If we let \(N=1000\), we obtain a model for the zeta function at height \(e^{1000} \approx 10^{434}\).
 That height is sufficient to ``see'' the carrier waves in the characteristic polynomial.
-The analogy between L-functions and characteristic polynomials suggests that carrier waves in the \(\zeta\)-function at that height should be comparable.
+The analogy between \(L\)-functions and characteristic polynomials suggests that carrier waves in the \(\zeta\)-function at that height should be comparable.